mnieber/skandha/README.md

 ## Introduction

-SkandhaJS is a library that provides data containers with reusable behaviors, or "facets," that are implemented as classes.
+SkandhaJS is a library that provides data containers with generic (reusable) behaviors, or "facets," that are implemented as classes.
 Examples of facets are selection, highlighting, filtering, drag-and-drop, etc. These facets provide interfaces for specific behaviors and rely on callback functions provided by the programmer to specify the details of those behaviors.
 The goal of SkandhaJS is to provide a way to create interactions between different behaviors in a consistent and modular way.

 As a brief illustration, consider the example of selecting a todo in a list of todos:

 1. The application has a local state with a list of todos.
 The state contains a `todoSelection` facet so that clients can make a selection.
-2. When the user clicks on a todo, the todo-list component calls `todoSelection.selectItem(todo.id, shift, ctrl)`.
+2. When the user clicks on a todo, the todo-list component calls `todoSelection.selectItem({id: todo.id, shift, ctrl})`.
 3. The `todoSelection.selectItem` function runs the `select` function from its `callbackMap`.
 4. The `select` callback performs the selection and a side-effect: it highlights the item as well.

 ## Benefits

-There are three ways in which facets help you to write generic code:
+There are three ways in which facets help you to write reusable code:

 1. They can be reused in any container, regardless of what data-type is stored in the container.
 This means that selection, filtering and drag-and-drop work the same everywhere in the application.
 2. They allow you to capture the interaction between behaviours in reusable functions.
 3. They allow you to handle user-interaction in UI components in a uniform way.
-All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of how selection works, or even of the type of items that are being selected).
+All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of how selection works, or even of the type of the items that are being selected).

 ## Links